mrdoob/three.js/.github/CONTRIBUTING.md

 This script will start a local server similar to [threejs.org](https://threejs.org/), but instead will be hosted on your local machine.
 Browse to http://localhost:8080/ to check it out.
 It also automatically creates the ‘build/three.js’ and ‘build/three.module.js’ scripts anytime there is a change within your three.js directory.

-The next most important script runs all the appropriate testing.
-The E-2-E testing is intended to be run by github actions.
+Next two important scripts run all the appropriate testing.
+The second one can take quite a long time and installs ~200 MB Chromium browser, so it is not included in the first one, is not compulsory to be run, and is primarily intended to be run only by GitHub Actions.

     npm test
+	npm test-e2e

 The linting is there to keep a consistent code style across all of the code and the testing is there to help catch bugs and check that the code behaves as expected.
 It is important that neither of these steps comes up with any errors due to your changes.